eduran90/Dataiku/README.md

 # Dataiku
-Python scripts developed for use in the Dataiku Software
+Python scripts used in Dataiku to read, process, and classify multispectral images.